melissa-24/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+    **Answer**: Stateful class components are built by extending “component” from react and setting state within the constructor under super.
+Using functions, you can update the state outside of the constructor and in the render function

 2. Describe the different phases of the component lifecycle.

+  **Answer**: 1.
+Mounting – render method is called
+              2. Updating – updating component data
+              3. Unmounting – removes component from the screen

 3. Demonstrate an understanding of class component lifecycle methods.

+  **Answer**: Many different compenents – constructort(), render(), super(), series of events which happen inside the component

 4. Define stateful logic.

+  **Answer**: Login built into a component (deals with state)

 5. Describe how to test a React component with React Testing Library.

+  **Answer**: 1.
+Arrange – set up the test
+              2. Act – test
+              3. Assert - make sure what is being tested comes out
+              4. Allows us to test components by mimicking the UI.
+Allows us to ensure the product is fully functional

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.